-After sharing a file to a receiver will the sender get an email when the file has been downloaded.
+After sharing a file to a contact, the sender will get an email when the file has been downloaded.
 The receiver will get reminders if they have not downloaded the file before the files will be removed from the system.
 The history of sending and receiving will is accessible to the users.

 The system is very easy to use and has a built-in help section to explain all functions.
-Only three click are needed to share a file to a person.
+Only three clicks are needed to share a file to a person.

-The interface has been built with responsive design and allows to drag-and-drop files that should be shared.
+The interface has been built with responsive design and allows drag-and-dropping files to be shared.

 The system is built for file sharing which simplifies the user interface and removes complex functions which require a lot of training before users can use the system.
 A user without a permanent account that should download a file will only get a one-page view with links to the files that can be downloaded.